vazco/uniforms/packages/uniforms-bootstrap4/README.md

 - [ ] Configure: ListField label styling options
 - [ ] Configure: ErrorsField class styling
 - [ ] MAYBE Add wrapped DateTimePicker widget from react-widgets (new package)
+- [ ] Establish a github pages demo, or a meteorapp.com demo or something